Which of the following type of capital is not rewarded by...

 All the classes of shares above are rewarded with dividends. that is, if you subscribe to any of the shares, the company would pay you dividends as returns on investment, while debenture is an certificate that acknowledges a debt owed by one person to another.

-Which of the following is NOT a major role of OPEC in production, and marketing of petroleum? ...
+Which of the following is not a problem in the barter economy? ...